kingsdigitallab/alice-thornton/frontend/posts/blog/2023-11-16-alice-thornton-herbal-medicine.md

 Gascoigne's powder was, at this time, a fairly new and fashionable compound of various ingredients, which had variable formulae, but often included saffron, obtained from crocuses, which grew abundantly in England.
 Of saffron, Culpeper said:

-> it is an excellent thing in epidemical diseases, as pestilences, small pox, and measles.
+>It is an excellent thing in epidemical diseases, as pestilences, small pox, and measles.
 It is a notable expulsive medicine, and a notable remedy for the yellow jaundice.[^7]

 Alice Thornton, then, was a woman with access to medical knowledge about herbs.
 She read, passed on and collected recipes and knowledge, and administered care to her family when they were ill.
 She knew what herbal and plant remedies to use for particular ailments - and her knowledge of the properties of herbs and plants aligned with that of contemporary authorities on such matters.